chun-eric/bazaar_ecommerce/README.md

 Day 5 (Today)

 - Created Individual Product Page based on its url.
-Issues big image not aligning height with small image -- Stretch goals
+Issues big image not aligning height with small image
+- Bugs - related products not keeping it to 5 products -- Stretch goals

   1. add breadcrumbs to product categories,